 All flights from Australia have at least one layover on the way, though United offers the quickest connection between Sydney and Austin.
 Including a stop in LAX, the flight time is 19-22 hours and return fares start at $1200 AUD.
 Other airlines that fly from Sydney or Melbourne include Qantas, Delta, Virgin Australia and American Airlines.

 There are no direct flights to Austin from Asia, South America or Africa.
-Most flights route via major U.S. hubs such as Los Angeles, Atlanta, New York, Chicago or Houston.
-The following airlines offer direct flights to Houston (IAH): from Moscow (Russia) with Singapore Airlines / from Dubai (UAE) with Emirates / from Rio de Janeiro (Brazil) or Tokyo (Japan) with United / from Beijing (China) with Air China
+Most flights route via major hubs such as LA, Atlanta, New York, Chicago or Houston.
+The following airlines offer direct flights to Houston (IAH): from Moscow with Singapore Airlines / from Dubai with Emirates / from Rio de Janeiro or Tokyo with United / from Beijing with Air China.

 Shuttle: if you’re staying downtown, the COTA shuttle service is the best way to get to the track.
-Shuttles departs from the Austin Convention Center (plus other locations) and cost $15 return when bought online or $20 from the driver.
-You’ll get dropped off at the McAngus stop near the circuit, 15 minutes walk from the main entrance.
-For those who are unable to walk that far, another shuttle does drop you at the main entrance, but it costs $50 return.
-Shuttles operate from 07:00-19:00 on Friday, 07:00-midnight on Saturday and 07:00-22:00 on Sunday .
+Shuttles depart from Palm Neighborhood Park, which is directly across the street from the Austin Convention Center.
+The daily return price is $30 USD, which is higher than previously.
+The good news is that the shuttles now drop you off at the Grand Plaza; right next to the circuit entrance (rather than a 20 minute walk away!)
+Shuttles operate from 08:00 on Friday and Saturday (November 1 & 2) and from 07:00 on race day (November 3).
 Be aware that shuttle buses are as liable to get stuck in traffic as cars, so a one-way trip can take up to 2 hours at peak times.
-Click here for more information and to buy advance tickets.
+Click here for more information on 2019 US Grand Prix shuttles and to buy advance tickets.

 Drive: despite the prevalence of public transportation Austin offers compared to other Texas cities, it is still very much a town built for cars, and the best way to get around is to drive.
 The Circuit of the Americas is located off the SH130 toll road, which you can access from downtown by taking I-35 south to highway 71 east.
 There are four main parking areas next to the track and a ‘park and ride’ service is also available.
 Taxis and ride sharing services such as Uber are worth considering (more below), though it’s a good idea to arrange your return trip from the circuit in advance to avoid delays.
 Click here for COTA parking and entrance maps.